MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 **Q: Can I use an existing group or SharePoint site for an Office 365 connected Yammer group?**

 A: No, a new group and resources specific to that new group are created when you create an Office 365 connected group in Yammer.
-You can't connect it to an existing Office 365 group, an existing SharePoint site or SharePoint document library, or an existing OneNote notebook.
+You can't connect a new Yammer group to an existing Office 365 group, an existing SharePoint site or SharePoint document library, or an existing OneNote notebook.

+**Q: Can I hide an Office 365 connected group from the Global Address Book?**

+A: Yes.
+Set-mailbox -identity SMO-Teamwebsite -HiddenFromAddressListsEnabled $true

  **Q: Where can I create Office 365 connected Yammer groups?**

 A: Only in Yammer.